Federal ExSTARS Reporting Information Request for Employer Identification Number and Certification

 Historical Past-Year Versions of Federal Form W-13

-We have a total of four past-year versions of Form W-13 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form W-13 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form W-13 (January 2014)